 Due to the tendency for G4 MLP merchandise to significantly deviate from the show, fanon discontinuity may also occur between fans of the show and fans of the merchandise.
 This commonly occurs with toys in particular.
 On one hand fans of the show often disregard details and backstories of the toys as they are thought to be written by third parties who seemingly have spotty knowledge of the show, while fans of the toys view the toy line's attempts to be more show accurate as moves to pander to more casual adult fans of the show, among other reasons.

 Gargoyles season three, "The Goliath Chronicles".
 The writing staff changed completely and had no grasp of series continuity.
 Most noticeable in the season's second episode, 'Ransom', where Fox is easily restrained by a human thug while her son is kidnapped and later reduced to crying in a chair, clutching his teddy bear, when in the previous seasons, she was established as a deadly ex-mercenary who fought and nearly defeated a nigh-all-powerful Fairy King with previously-unknown magical powers a few hours of giving birth.

 Greg Weisman himself points this very thing out when he's criticizing this episode, which make sense considering how much effort the original show made to have strong and likable female characters.

-Same with Mr. Garrison's sex change, as many thought it wasn't funny, added nothing to his/her character, and was more a Writer on Board moment than anything.
+Mr. Garrison's sex change gets this treatment, as many thought it wasn't funny, added nothing to his/her character, and was more a Writer on Board moment than anything.
 Even though it eventually got the reset button treatment in "Eek!
 A Penis", many fans feel the whole "Mrs. Garrison" arc was pointless and shock value only for the sake of such.